 Things to Consider

-• This guide assumes your car is both registered and titled in your name, and the information presented is tailored to this assumption.
+- This guide assumes your car is both registered and titled in your name, and the information presented is tailored to this assumption.
+If your vehicle is leased or financed, confirm your destination state’s ELT/lienholder requirements and processing timelines, and start paperwork early so lienholder coordination doesn’t push you past your state’s deadline (AAMVA).

-• Moving to a new state means getting acquainted with a new DMV, so make yourself familiar with its policies regarding your car.
-While some states let new residents file some of their documentation by mail, there are benefits to visiting in person so you can have a more guided experience.
+- Moving to a new state means getting acquainted with a new DMV, so make yourself familiar with policies regarding your car.
+While some states let new residents start certain steps online or by mail, there are benefits to visiting in person for a guided experience.
+Also check whether safety/emissions inspections, VIN verification, or REAL ID documentation will be required and on what timeline (California smog; Texas inspections change; Georgia emissions program update; REAL ID traveler guidance: TSA).